vimalajeewaruh/Parkinson/README.md

 ### Matlab Codes
 The repository includes Matlab files that are used to compute multiscale features generated in the wavelet domain and time-domain features.
 The **MatlabFunctions** folder contains a set of functions used in the Matlab files.
 To run these codes, follow the instructions provided.

-1. Download the dataset by using the URL stated above

-2. Run **CaseFeatures.m** and **ControlFefatures.m** using VGRF data of cases and control.
-These codes compute the follwing feaures
+1. The study utilized VGRF data files, which are stored in the **Data** folder.
+The **CaseFeatures** and **ControlFeatures** folders contain multiscale and time-domain features that were generated using the VGRF data.

    **Multi-scale features**\
       i.
 Level-wise cross-correlation \